Israel Targets Hezbollah Intel HQ In Lebanon, Iran Says It Will Not Back Down

 Israel has vowed to respond and oil prices have risen on the possibility of an attack on Iran's oil facilities as Israel pursues its goals of pushing back Hezbollah militants in Lebanon and eliminating their Hamas allies in Gaza.

-"The resistance in the region will not back down even with the killing of its leaders," Khamenei said in a rare appearance leading Friday prayers in Tehran, mentioning Nasrallah in his speech and calling Iran's attack on Israel legal and legitimate.
+Israel's adversaries in the region should "double your efforts and capabilities... and resist the aggressive enemy," Khamenei said in a rare appearance leading Friday prayers in Tehran, mentioning Nasrallah in his speech and calling Iran's attack on Israel legal and legitimate.

-Iran will not "procrastinate nor act hastily to carry out its duty" in confronting Israel, he said, without issuing a direct new threat to Israel or the United States but grasping the barrel of a rifle that stood to his left.
+Iran will not "procrastinate nor act hastily to carry out its duty" in confronting Israel, he said, without issuing a direct new threat to Israel or the United States.

 The semi-official Iranian news agency SNN quoted Revolutionary Guards deputy commander Ali Fadavi as saying on Friday that if Israel attacks, Tehran would in turn target Israeli energy and gas installations.